jsoref/swift/docs/SIL.rst

   // $@convention(thin) T -> U must be a thin function type
   // %1 has type $T -> U

-Creates a reference to a `dynamically_replacable` SIL function.
-A `dynamically_replacable` SIL function can be replaced at runtime.
+Creates a reference to a `dynamically_replaceable` SIL function.
+A `dynamically_replaceable` SIL function can be replaced at runtime.

 For the following Swift code::